 Brenda began teaching dance in the Dallas/Plano/Carrollton area in college and opened Studio 3 Dance in the fall of 1998.
 She is passionate about dance and her love for children.
-Her focus is on creating a healthy and welcoming environment for dancers to build confidence and grow into happy, healthy individuals.
+Her focus is on creating a positive and welcoming environment for young dancers and their families.

 Allison trained in ballet, tap, jazz, lyrical and pointe at Studio 3 Dance.
 She was a member of the Shepton Stallionettes and Plano West Royales Drill Teams where she was also a Senior Lieutenant.
 After graduating from Plano West, Allison choreographed routines and taught drill team officer camps for Starmakers Dance and Performance Camps.
 She assisted and taught at Studio 3 Dance during the summer before joining the staff in 2011.